Debt Collection in Construction

 Payment behaviour in construction

-Business relations evolve around trust and develop over the years.
-Whether you are an electrician, bricklayer, plumber or carpenter, disagreements may occur if for example your contractor refuses to pay you.
 Based on our experience, we know that creating sustainable relations is extremely important.
 Written and formal procedures are not always followed, documented or signed, as relationships are based on trust and verbal commitment.
 When there is a debt collection case, many agreements must be construed.
 This is often based on the available documentation and what the client remembers.
 Therefore, collecting your payment may be a difficult process.
 Despite these challenges, our lawyers can help you retrieve your unpaid invoice.

-Debt collection in construction
+About debt collection in construction

-Often there is also a lack of formal documentation including long supply chains.
-The construction sector is prone to a hierarchal business culture, resulting in unpaid invoices and construction disputes.
 In some cases, large companies can use their position to delay payment to benefit their own financial situation.
 For example, as a subcontractor you may be dependent on your main contractor to be paid.
 Similarly, if your company supplies raw materials, and a payment issue arises, you may be last in line to get paid.
+Whatever the reason may be, the result is often the same: the client refuses to pay.

 Debt collection prevention in construction